Few-shot Neural Architecture Search: Introduction

 \section{Introduction}

-Neural Architecture Search (NAS) has attracted lots of interests over the past few years~\cite{nasnet,mnasnet,baker2017designing}.
-Using NAS, many deep learning tasks~\cite{detnas,autogan,autodeeplab,alphax,lanas} improve their performance without human tuning. vanilla NAS requires a tremendous amount of computational costs (e.g., thousands of GPU hours) in order to find a superior neural architecture~\cite{nasnet,baker2017designing,rea}, most of which is due to evaluating new architecture proposals by training them from scratch.
+Neural Architecture Search (NAS) has attracted lots of interest over the past few years~\cite{nasnet,mnasnet,baker2017designing}.
+Using NAS, many deep learning tasks~\cite{detnas,autogan,autodeeplab,alphax,lanas} improve their performance without human tuning.
+Vanilla NAS requires a tremendous amount of computational costs (e.g., thousands of GPU hours) in order to find a superior neural architecture~\cite{nasnet,baker2017designing,rea}, most of which is due to evaluating new architecture proposals by training them from scratch.
 To reduce the cost, one-shot NAS~\cite{enas, DARTS} proposes to train a single supernet that represents all possible architectures in the search space.
-With supernet, the performance of architecture can be approximately evaluated by inheriting the corresponding weights from the supernet without training, reducing the search cost to just a few days (hours).
+With supernet, the performance of a specific architecture can be approximately evaluated by picking the corresponding weights from the supernet (and masking out other missing edges, see Fig.~\ref{fig:motivation}(a)) without training, reducing the evaluation (and thus search) cost to just a few days (hours).

-However, one-shot NAS suffers from degraded search performance due to the inaccurate predictions from the supernet.
-On NASBench-201, the best reported Kendall's Tau~\cite{tau} (a measurement of rank correlation) between the performance predicted from a supernet and the true performance is only 0.5748~\cite{angle-based}.
-Other works also have explicitly shown using supernet degrades the final performance due to the inaccurate performance predictions.
+However, one-shot NAS suffers from degraded search performance due to inaccurate predictions from the supernet.
+Other works also have explicitly shown that using supernet degrades the final performance due to inaccurate performance predictions.
 For example, \cite{yu2019evaluating} observes that, without using the supernet, the average performance of NAS algorithms such as ENAS and NAO is 1\% higher than using it on NASBench-101, and they also conclude that the supernet never produces the true ranking.
 Besides, many works~\cite{BG_understanding,kaichengeva,nao,nasbench201,renqianBalance} also show that there is a non-trivial performance gap between the architectures found by one-shot NAS and vanilla NAS.
-Being consistent with the analysis in~\cite{yu2019evaluating}, the main reason is that the performance predicted by the supernet has a low correlation with the true performance.
+Being consistent with the analysis in~\cite{yu2019evaluating}, the main reason for this is that the performance predicted by the supernet has a low correlation with the true performance.
 As an example, Section~\ref{sec:bg_motivation} shows that inaccurate performance prediction by supernet biases the search towards a wrong direction and hurts both the efficiency and the final results.